backstage/community-plugins/workspaces/tech-radar/plugins/tech-radar/README.md

 ### How do I load in my own data?

+There are two ways to load in data to the `Tech Radar` plugin; (A) implementing a custom version of the the `TechRadarApi` interface, or (B) use the default
+[API implementation](src/defaultApi.ts), which requires installing the optional tech-radar-backend.
+The default api will attempt to load data from the backend, and surface mock data if it cannot.
+The options are prioritized in order; if all both are implemented, option A (the custom interface) would be used.

+#### Option A: Implementing the TechRadarApi

 The `TechRadar` plugin uses the `techRadarApiRef` to get a client which implements the `TechRadarApi` interface.
-The default sample one is located [here](src/sample.ts).
-To load your own data, you'll need to provide a class that implements the `TechRadarApi` and override the `techRadarApiRef` in the `app/src/apis.ts`.
+To control how your data is loaded, you'll need to provide a class that implements the `TechRadarApi` and override the `techRadarApiRef` in the `app/src/apis.ts`.

 ```ts
 // app/src/lib/MyClient.ts